-Greenwald reported that Snowden, who is believed to be hiding out in the transit area of a Moscow airport, made the statements to refute a story from The New York Times that said Chinese intelligence officials had likely drained the contents of four laptops with which Snowden was reportedly traveling while in Hong Kong.
-Similar concerns from U.S. officials have been reported by ABC News, including those of a senior U.S. intelligence official who said it would be “fairly easy” for either the Chinese or Russians to copy the information from the laptops with or without Snowden’s permission or knowledge.
+Greenwald reported that Snowden, who is believed to be hiding out in the transit area of a Moscow airport, made the statements to refute a story from The New York Times that said Chinese intelligence officials had likely drained the contents of four laptops with which Snowden was reportedly traveling.
+Similar concerns from U.S. officials have been reported by ABC News, including those of a senior U.S. intelligence official who said it would be "fairly easy" for either the Chinese or Russians to copy the information from the laptops with or without Snowden's permission or knowledge.

 "I wouldn't be surprised if one of those groups hadn't done so already," the official said last month.

-David Major, a former spy catcher for the FBI, told ABC News in late June that it was inconceivable that the Russians hadn’t found a way to get a peek at Snowden’s information.
+David Major, a former spy catcher for the FBI, told ABC News in late June that it was inconceivable that the Russians hadn't found a way to get a peak at Snowden's information.

 "He's not going to come in with whatever computer he says he has and whatever information is on his hard drive and they're not going to find a way to get access to it," Major said.
 "It is not the nature of intelligence and certainly not the nature of Russian intelligence."